Why Random Reshuffling Beats Stochastic Gradient Descent: Motivation and summary of contributions

-Building on the recent convergence rate results for the cyclic IG in \cite{Gur2015IncGrad}, we first present a key result that provides an upper bound for the distance from optimal solution of the iterates generated by an incremental method that processes component functions with an {\it arbitrary fixed order} and uses a stepsize $\Theta(1/k^s)$ for $s\in (0,1)$.
-This upper bound decays at rate $\bigO(1/k^s)$ and depends on the strong convexity constant of the sum function and an order dependent parameter, which combines Hessian matrices and gradients of the component functions at the optimal solution according to the given order.
+We first consider the case when the component functions are quadratics.
+Building on the recent convergence rate results for the cyclic IG in~\cite{Gur2015IncGrad}, we first present a key result (Theorem~\ref{theo-rate-quadratics}) that provides an upper bound for the distance from the optimal solution of the iterates generated by an incremental method that processes component functions with an {\it arbitrary fixed order} and uses a stepsize $\Theta(1/k^s)$ for $s\in (0,1]$.
+This upper bound decays at rate $\bigO(1/k^s)$ and depends on the strong convexity constant of the sum function and an order dependent parameter given by a weighted average of Hessian matrices where the weights are given by the sum of the component gradients processed up to that point according to the given order.
+We use this result to show that the distance to the optimal solution of the iterates generated by RR algorithm with stepsize $\Theta(1/k^s)$, for all $s\in (0,1]$, converges to 0 at rate $\bigO(1/k^s)$ in expectation (where the expectation is over the random sequence of iterates).
+However, we show that achieving the rate $\bigO(1/k)$ involves adapting the stepsize to the strong convexity constant of the sum function.